AdobeStock_158039086.jpeg

 El cáncer de colon y recto se produce cuando las células del colon o el recto comienzan a crecer fuera de control.
 Por lo general, comienza como un pólipo o crecimiento de tejido.
 Es la tercera forma más común de cáncer tanto para hombres como para mujeres.

-Learn more about colon and rectal cancer treatment options
+Learn more about colon cancer

 Pólipos de colon